mvonballmo/CSharpHandbook/practices/--design.md

 * If the value of the property is not cached internally, but is expensive to calculate, indicate this with a method call instead of a property (properties generally give the impression that they reference information stored with the object).
 * If the result is not idempotent (yields the same result no matter how often it is called), it should be a method.
 * If the property returns a copy of an internal state rather than a direct reference; this is especially significant with array properties, where repeated access is very inefficient.
-* When a getter is not desired, use a method instead of a write-only property.
+* When a getter is not desired, use a method instead of a set-only property.

 For all other situations in which both a property and a method are appropriate, properties have the following advantages over methods: